By: Anders L. Madsen (HUGIN) and Jeffrey Hoorfar (DTU)

 The expected campylobacter level at slaughter is

-[Garcia et al, 2016] define the best case scenario as follows:
+[Garcia et al, 2016] define the best or baseline case scenario as follows:

 Similarly, [Garcia et al, 2016] define the worst case scenario as follows: